 Augmented reality technology is younger than virtual reality.
 However, it has just outperformed VR from multiple points of view.
-While the utterly vivid virtual or blended fact of sci-fi films is as yet a couple of years away, augmented fact is now enabling users to overlay diversions, objects, and valuable data large and in charge around them.
+While the utterly vivid virtual or blended fact of sci-fi films is as yet a couple of years away, the augmented fact is now enabling users to overlay diversions, objects, and valuable data large and in charge around them.

 As 3D displays and different technologies continue to develop, augmented, reality designers will significantly change how we use apps, giving more profound joining of our tech considerably into our everyday lives.
 This is what AR designers need to know.